coltnz/slidev/docs/guide/syntax.md

 This is a page with the layout `center` and a background image.

 ---
+inject: HI
+---

 # Page 3

+This is page with injected content from a frontmatter variable - {{$frontmatter.inject}}

+---

+# Page 4

 This is a default page without any additional metadata.
 ```